thehydroimpulse/nanomsg.rs/README.md

 # Rust Nanomsg [![Build Status](https://travis-ci.org/thehydroimpulse/nanomsg.rs.svg?branch=master)](https://travis-ci.org/thehydroimpulse/nanomsg.rs)

-## Nanomsg

-nanomsg is a modern messaging library that is the successor to ZeroMQ, written in C by Martin Sustrik and colleagues.
+Nanomsg is a modern messaging library that is the successor to ZeroMQ, written in C by Martin Sustrik and colleagues.
 The nanomsg library is licensed under MIT/X11 license. "nanomsg" is a trademark of 250bpm s.r.o.

 - http://nanomsg.org/
 - https://github.com/nanomsg/nanomsg

-## Requirements
+### Requirements

 You'll need to have nanomsg installed beforehand.